musehq/spacesvr/README.md

 #### Standard Reality

 The Standard Reality defines the standard experiencing the 3D web.
-The layers provided are the Environment Layer, Physics Layer, Player Layer, and Network Layer.
+The layers provided are, in order: Environment, Physics, Player, Toolbelt, Network, Visual.
 Additionally, it provides an infinite ground to walk on that can be disabled.

 ```tsx
 <StandardReality